HL7/fhir-central-cancer-registry-reporting-ig/input/pagecontent/spec.md

 * The Data Submitter **SHALL** package the CCRR report following the constraints identified in [Central Cancer Registry Reporting Bundle](StructureDefinition-ccrr-reporting-bundle.html).

-* The Data Submitter **SHALL** submit the message containing the CCRR Report to the identified endpoint using either FHIR Messaging (<Data Receiver Base URL>/$process-message) endpoint or POST a Bundle using the <Data Receiver Base URL>/Bundle endpoint.
+* The Data Submitter **SHALL** submit the message containing the CCRR Report to the identified endpoint using either FHIR Messaging $process-message endpoint or POST a Bundle using the Bundle endpoint.

 <!--* The Data Submitter **SHALL** create a central cancer registry report following the constraints identified in [Central Cancer Registry Content Bundle](StructureDefinition-ccrr-content-bundle.html).